Table of Contents

 Take responsibility for YOUR problem.

 The more you can narrow down the problem to specifics (from the blanket declaration “It doesn't work”) the more likely that someone has a quick answer.
-Share what you have tried already to diagnose the problem.
+Share what you have already tried to diagnose the problem.
 Do you have any hunches?
-What is the last thing you did before your lab broke?
+What was the last thing you did before your lab broke?

 Of course, always read the lab handout and follow the instructions correctly—if it worked for everyone else, what did you do differently?
 Do try “googling” for the answer.
 Then, some debugging problems are just too involved for the quick back-and-forth format of Piazza.
 Start early to run into the problem early so you can take your problem to an office hour.
 If you are starting a lab without a firm understanding of the course material covered, study the course material first.